Pacific ocean perch: Taxonomy

-Distribution, habitat and migration
+Distribution and habitat

 The Pacific ocean perch is found in the North Pacific Ocean where its range extends from Honshu in Japan to Cape Navarin in the Bering Sea, although they are absent from the Sea of Okhotsk, through the Aleutian Islands from Stalemate Bank to Bowers Bank and south along the west coast of North America as far as La Jolla in California.

+As they grow, they migrate to deeper depths until they can migrate into a deepwater ecosystem further offshore.
 Adults are found primarily offshore on the outer continental shelf and the upper continental slope in depths 150–420 m.
+This is because the shelves contain a wider variety of temperatures and pressures in one area, and the Pacific ocean perch feeds along the water column at night in schools.
 Seasonal differences in depth distribution have been noted by many investigators.
-In the summer, adults inhabit shallower depths, especially those between 150 and 300 m.
+Adults inhabit shallower depths in the summer, especially those between 150 and 300 m.
 In the fall, the fish apparently migrate farther offshore to depths of ~300–420 m.
 They reside in these deeper depths until about May, when they return to their shallower summer distribution.
+Researchers found that Pacific ocean perch prefer a temperature range from 4 °C to 7 °C and their movement patterns are linked to coastal wind patterns.

 This seasonal pattern is probably related to summer feeding and winter spawning.
 Although small numbers of Pacific ocean perch are dispersed throughout their preferred depth range on the continental shelf and slope, most of the population occurs in patchy, localized aggregations.
 Pacific ocean perch are generally considered to be semi-demersal but there can at times be a significant pelagic component to their distribution.
 Pacific ocean perch often move off-bottom at night to feed, apparently following diel euphausiid migrations.
 Commercial fishing data in the Gulf of Alaska since 1995 show that pelagic trawls fished off-bottom have accounted for as much as 20% of the annual harvest of this species.

 Life history

 There is much uncertainty about the life history of Pacific ocean perch, although generally more is known than for other rockfish species.
 The species appears to be viviparous (the eggs develop internally and receive at least some nourishment from the mother), with internal fertilization and the release of live young.
-Insemination occurs in the fall, and sperm are retained within the female until fertilization takes place ~2 months later.
+Insemination occurs in the fall, and sperm are retained within the female until fertilization occurs ~2 months later.
 The eggs hatch internally, and parturition (release of larvae) occurs in April–May.

+As larvae, Pacific ocean perch drift on the ocean's currents into the open sea until they have matured enough to develop fins.
+Once they've reached the juvenile stage of their life, they tend to live in rocky areas inshore and can be found on the surfaces of offshore waters for access to food and shelter from predators.